CodyNicholson/Backend_Development_Notes/Software_Development_Process/Phases_of_Software_Development/3_Implementation.md

-#Implementation
+# Implementation

 After we Design our system we can begin to Implement it

 ***

-##There are four foundational principles that can affect Software Implementaton
+## There are four foundational principles that can affect Software Implementation

-###1.
-Reduction of Complexity
+### 1. Reduction of Complexity

 This aims to build software that is easier to understand and use

 -

-###2.
-Anticipation of Diversity
+### 2. Anticipation of Diversity

 Takes into account that software construction might change in various ways over time